nextcloud/ansible-collection-nextcloud-admin/README.md

 [![YAML-lint status](https://github.com/aalaesar/backup_nextcloud/actions/workflows/yamllint.yml/badge.svg)](https://github.com/aalaesar/backup_nextcloud/actions?workflow=Yaml%20Lint)
 # backup_nextcloud

 An ansible role that creates a backup of a Nextcloud server.
-The backup is kept on the server.
+The backup is kept on the server (unless you [fetch it](#fetching-backup-from-remote-to-local-machine)).

 ## Requirements